Dubrovnik and Balkan Side-Trips

 This building, from 1522, is a combination of Renaissance (ground-floor arches) and Venetian Gothic (upstairs windows).
-This used to be the customs office (dogana), but now it's an exhaustive archive of the city's history, with temporary art exhibits and a war memorial.
+This used to be the customs office, but now it’s an exhaustive archive of the city’s history, with temporary art exhibits and a war memorial.
 The poignant Memorial Room of Dubrovnik Defenders has photos of dozens of people from Dubrovnik who were killed fighting Yugoslav forces in 1991 (free, long hours daily in peak season, shorter hours off-season).
-Beyond the memorial room, the impressive courtyard is worth a peek (small entry fee for temporary exhibits).

 Dubrovnik’s Town Walls

-Hi, I'm Rick Steves back with more of the Best of Europe.
-This time we're jumping for — well, he's jumping for — maximum travel experience in Croatia, Montenegro, and Bosnia.
+Hi, I’m Rick Steves back with more of the Best of Europe.
+This time we’re jumping — well, actually, he’s jumping — for maximum travel experience in Croatia, Montenegro, and Bosnia.
 Thanks for joining us.

 The Balkans — that troubled southeastern corner of Europe — is complex and relatively untouristed.
-Exploring parts of Croatia, Montenegro, and Bosnia, we'll get to know the three major groups of the former Yugoslavia — Croats, Serbs, and Muslims.
-And we'll throw in a little fun in the sun, here in Dubrovnik.
+Exploring corners of Croatia, Montenegro, and Bosnia, we’ll get to know the three major groups of former Yugoslavia: Croats, Serbs, and Muslims.
+And we’ll toss in a little fun in the sun too, here in Dubrovnik.

 Dubrovnik is very touristy, and understandably so.
 Even with all its crowds, as anywhere, back-street charm is just a few steps away.
 Stepped lanes help you imagine actually living here in an age before tourism dominated the economy.